-- Privilege Check: This activity is designed to provide Circle Members with an opportunity to understand the intricacies of privilege and to explore the ways we enjoy privileges based on being members of social identity groups. - This activity is not meant to make anyone feel guilty or ashamed of their privilege or lack of privilege, but rather highlight the fact that everyone has SOME privilege, even as some people have more than others.
-It is important to acknowledge that we all have some privileges and we all have some obstacles. - By identifying our privilege through self-reflection, as individuals we can recognize ways that we can use our privilege individually or collectively to promote inclusion. - This activity is confidential and is solely meant for introspective purposes, you will not be required to share anything about yourself.
+- Privilege Check.
+This activity is designed to provide circle members with an opportunity to understand the intricacies of privilege and to explore the ways we enjoy privileges based on being members of social identity groups. - This activity is not meant to make anyone feel guilty or ashamed of their privilege or lack of privilege, but rather highlight the fact that everyone has SOME privilege, even as some people have more than others. - By identifying our privilege through self-reflection, as individuals we can recognize ways that we can use our privilege individually or collectively to promote inclusion. - This activity is confidential and is solely meant for introspective purposes, you will not be required to share anything about yourself.

 All members refer to the below table that lists the privilege statements.
-The Circle Leader reads each privilege statement and all members put a yes or no beside those statements that apply to them.
+The Circle Leader reads each privilege statement and all members put checkmarks beside those statements that apply to them.